 You will need to pay any fee before vaccines are administered.
 You will be able to pay with cash or cheque.
 Cards are not accepted.
 Yellow Fever and Rabies vaccinations require payment ONE WEEK prior to the appointment, as these need to be ordered (and paid for) before the appointment.
 Payments made for either of these vaccinations are NON REFUNDABLE.

-Ideally 4-6 weeks before travel enabling you to complete any course (rabies, hep B jap enceph, cholera).
+Ideally 4 to 6 weeks before travel enabling you to complete any course (rabies, hep B jap enceph, cholera).

 If you are not intending to do any course and need only a booster then 14 days before is sufficient.